e2b-dev/awesome-devins/README.md

 Coding, general purpose

 ### Description
+- Devika supports Claude 3, GPT-4, GPT-3.5, and Local LLMs via Ollama
+- GitHub stars: 14.4k
 - Devika is an Agentic AI Software Engineer that can understand high-level human instructions, break them down into steps, research relevant information, and write code to achieve the given objective.
 - Devika aims to be a competitive open-source alternative to Devin by Cognition AI.
+- Its architecture has a Code Writing Module that generates code based on the plan, research findings, and user requirements.
+Supports multiple programming languages.
+It also has a Browser Interaction Module that enables Devika to navigate websites, extract information, and interact with web elements as needed.
+- To enable focused research and information gathering, Devika employs keyword extraction techniques.

 ### Links
 - [GitHub](https://github.com/stitionai/devika)